landlab/landlab/docs/source/user_guide/grid.rst

 A number of different methods are available to you to interact with (i.e., set and update) boundary conditions at nodes.
-Landlab is smart enough to automatically initialize new grids with fixed value boundary conditions at all perimeters and core nodes for all interior nodes, but if you want something else, you’ll need to modify the boundary conditions.
+Landlab is smart enough to automatically initialize new grids with fixed value boundary conditions at all perimeters and core nodes for all interior nodes, but if you want something else, you'll need to modify the boundary conditions.

 If you are working with a simple Landlab raster where all interior nodes are core and